KiClaudia/greeniguana/README.md

 #12/10/2021
 Added code for bar plots and changed line plots for line plots for treatment groups (4 lines) which I really don't like.
 I like a combo of the bar and line.
+Made poster quality graphics for bka
+New SICB(2LPSplot) folder in output to put graphs